-The internship program you choose can help you obtain your dream job, so it’s essential to weigh the pros and cons before making a final decision.
+If you are pursuing a degree in computer science, obtaining a computer science internship is crucial to getting your foot in the door.
+An internship can help you obtain your dream computer science career, so it’s essential to weigh the pros and cons before making a final decision.

 Computer science is the study of computer programming and software systems.
-Information Technology (IT) is more focused on maintaining computer systems, whereas computer science is involved in mathematics, algorithms, and coding to design and develop computer systems effectively.
+Information Technology (IT) is more focused on maintaining computer systems.
+On the other hand, computer science deals more with mathematics, algorithms, and coding to design and develop computer systems effectively.

-When obtaining a degree in computer science, there are several different types of career paths you could pursue, whether you are interested in computer engineering, data science, or product management.
+When obtaining a degree in computer science, there are several types of career paths you could pursue.
+You could go down the road of computer engineering, data science, or product management, to name a few.

 Front End Engineering Intern